aaronpriven/Array-2D-pm/README.md

 ## SERIALIZING AND OUTPUT TO FILES

+- **tsv\_lines(_headers_)**

+    Returns a list of strings in list context, or an arrayref of strings in scalar context.
+The elements of each row are present in the string, separated by tab characters.

+    If there are any arguments, they will be used first as the first row of text.
+The idea is that these will be the headers of the columns.
+It's not really any different than putting the column headers as the first element of the data, but frequently these are stored separately.
+If there is only one element and it is a reference to an array, that array will be used as the first row of text.

+    If tabs are present in any element, they will be replaced by the Unicode Replacement Character, U+FFFD.

 - **tsv(_headers_)**

     Returns a single string with the elements of each row delimited by